oxygenxml/javascript-sample-operations/start-process/Readme.txt

-This sample Javascript code starts a command line process.
+This sample Javascript code starts a command line process in the current project folder.